+One way in which eNG can help remedy this issue is by providing a small class size while helping reduce North Penn's class sizes over time.
 Another way in which eNG can help North Penn students is by allocating funds to provide rigorous professional development that occurs in class at eNG using coaching and lesson study models for all teachers so that they continue to develop new skills to support the needs of every child.
-A host of professional development service providers have been identified to provide teachers with the skills required to meet the needs of every student.
-Teacher professional development is a priority at eNG and to meet that end Temple University will be supporting eNG's effort to help teachers become Nationally Board Certified.
-Additionally, funds have been allocated to hire organizations specializing in different strategies, interventions, and accommodations that meet both language and learning needs of each student. eNG intends to partner with a local behavior development organization to provide coaching for teachers and develop curriculum, intervention plans and IEPs.
+Temple University will be supporting eNG's effort to help teachers become Nationally Board Certified and intends to hire a local behavior development organization to provide coaching for teachers and develop curriculum, intervention plans, and IEPs.